arkency/posts/posts/2016-06-15-is-rails-a-good-fit-for-writing-rich-frontend-applications.md

 I’ve also included a handful of blogposts we’ve written about making Rails more friendly while working with rich frontends in a form of bonus chapters.
 I’m very happy about contents of this book and had tons of fun writing it - and I’m sure it’ll make you a better frontend developer.

 (this announcement was initially sent to the Arkency mailing list - the place where all our announcements go first.
-If you'd like to know early about what we're cooking at Arkency, use the form below)
+If you'd like to know early about what we're cooking at Arkency, please [subscribe](http://arkency.com/newsletter/))